Origin-C/Mirror_Superproject/Brainstem Code/Current Code/Human/README.md

 ## Fancy targets
 My extra fancy could-be aims if I had the time and effort (likely won't achieve these)
 - [ ] Switch between LoRa, WiFi, and Bluetooth depending on signal strength to conserve energy and minimise latency
-- [ ] Upgrade accelerometer module to something more reliable with a lower calibration time and less drift
+- [ ] Upgrade accelerometer module to BNO085 for a lower calibration time and less drift